Lighting can be a bit scary for some because not everyone knows about it, and it could be confusing at times.

 It should be just this subtle touch of light on the other side of your face to soften up the shadows made by your main light source.

-3. Rim Light or some call it Back Light, this is used to illuminate the edges of the subject, in a way to separate the subject from the background, kind of give your video some depth to it, because if it’s just the key light and fills light, your back part will be kind of gloomy and the subject kind of mixes to it, which is a bit meh.
+3. Rim Light or some call it Back Light, is used to illuminate the edges of the subject in a way to separate the subject from the background, giving your video some depth to it because if it’s just the key light and fills light, your back part will be kind of gloomy and the subject kind of mixes to it, which is a bit meh.

 This will make your subject less flat and more dimensional.